aio-libs/aiohttp/docs/migration.rst

 indicates errors specific to the payload encoding.
 Such as invalid compressed data, malformed chunked-encoded chunks or not enough data that satisfy the content-length header.

+All exceptions are moved from `aiohttp.errors` module to top level `aiohttp` module.

 New hierarchy of exceptions: